Cinema and Film Festivals in Quebec: Scene, Venues, and Events

 AccessFree digital archives

-Quebec City is a natural film set.
-Its historic streets, dramatic landscapes, and unique ambiance have attracted numerous Quebec, Canadian, and international productions.
+Québec is a natural film setting.
+Its historic streets, dramatic landscapes, and unique atmosphere have attracted many Québec, Canadian, and international productions.

-Old Quebec, with its ramparts, cobblestone streets, and unique architecture, is one of the most popular settings for Quebec cinema.
+Old Québec, with its ramparts, cobblestone streets, and unique architecture, is one of the most popular settings in Québec cinema.
 From popular TV series to auteur films, this part of the city has been filmed from every angle and in every season.
-Every visitor walking through these streets will likely recognize shots seen in a film or series.
+Every visitor walking these streets will likely recognize shots seen in a film or series.

 Prestige Events

-Quebec City's cinematic calendar offers events each year that transport, provoke thought, and bring people together around the big screen.
+Québec’s film calendar offers events each year that make you travel, think, and gather around the big screen.

-Open-air screenings on the Plains of Abraham or in Quebec City's parks are among the most popular summer events in the city.
-Sitting on the grass, a blanket over your shoulders as the night cools, a coffee in hand: watching a film under the stars in this historic setting is a life experience that goes far beyond a simple trip to the cinema.
+Outdoor screenings on the Plains of Abraham or in Québec’s parks are among the city’s most popular summer events.
+Sitting on the grass, a blanket over your shoulders when the night cools, a coffee in hand: watching a film under the stars in this historic setting is a life experience that goes far beyond a simple cinema outing.

 SeasonSummer

-Some hybrid events in Quebec City blend cinema and live music into unique experiences.
-Orchestras accompanying silent films, musicians creating live soundtracks for short films, or visual performances incorporating filmed excerpts: the boundary between disciplines continues to blur in these creative gatherings.
+Some hybrid events in Québec combine cinema and live music in unique experiences.
+Orchestras accompanying silent films, musicians creating live soundtracks for short films, or visual performances integrating filmed excerpts: the boundary between disciplines continues to blur in these creative gatherings.

 FormatHybrid, interdisciplinary